sofide/gastitis/docs/database_setup.md

+# Database setup Guide

-# Setup databae in postgres container
+Follow this guide to set up a databae in postgres container.

 ## Run a postgres container